pasindu94/maka-cli/README.md

 Maka is a command line scaffolding tool for Meteor applications.
 Maka has been adapted from EventedMind's iron-meteor.

-Currently Maka was created form  a need for compatibility for Meteor 1.3.1.
+Currently Maka was created from  a need for compatibility for Meteor 1.3.1.

 Maka's immediate goal is to bring WebComponents to the cli generation.
 Ideally, you'll be able to invoke: